 To reparent a pop-up window:

 When UI Automation encounters the pop-up window, it recognizes that navigation is being overridden from the default, and skips over the pop-up window when it is encountered as a child of the desktop.
-Instead, the node is reachable only through the fragment.
+Instead, the node will only be reachable through the fragment.

 Reparenting is not suitable for cases where a control can host a window of any class.
-For example, a rebar can host any type of window in its bands.
-To handle these cases, UI Automation supports an alternative form of window relocation, as described in the next section.
+For example, a rebar can host any type of HWND in its bands.
+To handle these cases, UI Automation supports an alternative form of HWND relocation, as described in the next section.

 A good example of this is a rebar control.
-A rebar contains bands, each of which can in turn contain a window-based control, such as a toolbar, an edit box, or a combo box.
-The default window provider for the rebar window sees the band control windows as children, and the rebar provider sees the bands as children.
-Because the window provider and the rebar provider are working in tandem and combining their children, both the bands and the window-based controls appear as children of the rebar.
-Logically, however, only the bands should appear as children of the rebar, and each band provider should be coupled with the default window provider for the control it contains.
+A rebar contains bands, each of which can in turn contain an HWND-based control such as a toolbar, an edit box, or a combo box.
+The default window provider for the rebar HWND sees the band control HWNDs as children, and the rebar provider sees the bands as children.
+Because the HWND provider and the rebar provider are working in tandem and combining their children, both the bands and the HWND-based controls appear as children of the rebar.
+Logically, however, only the bands should appear as children of the rebar, and each band provider should be coupled with the default HWND provider for the control it contains.